Ways to saving energy in schools:

 Tip 5: Remember to turn the lights off when you leave a classroom.
 Schools keep lights powered on permanently as it is easier than switching them on and off.

 Tip 6: Check that none of your taps around the school are dripping.
 Hot water uses a large amount of energy to heat.
 You could also swap the taps to water saving ones, instead of heaving the ones that don’t turn off themselves.

 Tip 7: Check your school’s appliances such as computers, fridges and kitchen appliances, to see how their energy efficiency is.
 Computers in schools are commonly found to be using large amounts of energy because running costs have not been known.

-However ELe powered computers are very energy efficient and on average saves at least 70% on electricity running costs.
+However ELe powered computers and lights are very energy efficient and on average saves at least 70% on electricity running costs.
 In a school environment this is perfect as the schools will save money on running their ICT and lighting infrastructures.
 Therefore more money is saved that can be spent on teaching resources and teachers themselves!